Matt-Isaac-Colab/Violent-City-in-Pygame/README.md

 # Violent-City-in-Pygame
-Bug fixed: Directory now in same place as game

-You may have to click on the font and press install
+Due to reasons unkown only in pyhton is it possible to find the files path.

+Becuase of this you have to mannually chnage main_dir on line 11 to were your game is.

+Sorry for the inconvince.